eugenp/tutorials/spring-security-mvc-boot/README.md

 ## Spring Boot Security MVC

-This module contains articles about Boot Security with Spring Boot MVC applications
+This module contains articles about Spring Security with Spring MVC in Boot applications

 ### The Course
 The "REST With Spring" Classes: http://github.learnspringsecurity.com